 a.
 Take Aaron and his sons with him: Exodus 29 records the command God gave to Moses to carry out this consecration ceremony with Aaron and his sons.
 Now that the tabernacle was built it was time to perform the ceremony.

 i.
-Exodus 29:1 stated the purpose for the ceremony: To hallow them for ministering to Me as priests.
-That is, it was to set the priests aside for God’s purpose and will.
+Exodus 29:1 stated the purpose of the ceremony: To hallow them for ministering to Me as priests.
+That is, this ceremony was to set the priests aside for God’s purpose and will.

 b.
-Gather all the congregation together at the door of the tabernacle of meeting: God gave a specific lists of items needed in the consecration ceremony, and commanded that all the congregation together witness this ceremony.
+Gather all the congregation together at the door of the tabernacle of meeting: God gave a specific list of items needed in the consecration ceremony and commanded that all the congregation together witness this ceremony.
 It would not be performed secretly.

-a.
-This is what the Lord commanded to be done: The whole matter of consecration stuff was God’s plan, not the plan of Moses.
+b.
+This is what the LORD commanded to be done: The entire consecration ceremony was God’s plan, not the plan of Moses.
 In some ways this was a strange and messy plan, but it was God’s plan for the process of consecration.